Creating a Remote Server Configuration

 - Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS, and click Deployment under Build, Execution, Deployment.

 - Choose on the main menu.

-- In the left-hand pane, that shows a list of all the existing server configurations, click the Add toolbar button .
+- In the left-hand pane, that shows a list of all the existing server configurations, click Add .
 The Add Server dialog box opens.

 - Specify the server configuration name in the Name text box.
 From the Type drop-down list, choose the server configuration type depending on the protocol you are going to use to exchange the data with the server.

 - FTP: choose this option to have PyCharm access the server via the FTP file transfer protocol.

 - SFTP: choose this option to have PyCharm access the server via the SFTP file transfer protocol.